IBM/car-auction-network-fabric-node-sdk/README.md

 When the reader has completed this Code Pattern, they will understand how to:

 * Interact with IBM Blockchain Starter Plan
-* Build a blockchain back-end using Hyperledger Fabric Node SDK
+* Build a blockchain network using Hyperledger Fabric Node SDK
 * Inspect and read logs from applications connected to IBM Blockchain Starter Plan

 ![Architecture](/docs/app-architecture.png)